-In 1981, he became the founding editor of the Journal of Health Economics, which he edited for 30 years.
-He is a current member of the editorial board of the New England Journal of Medicine and a past member of the editorial boards of the New England Journal of Medicine and the Journal of Economic Perspectives.
-In 1977, he was elected to the National Academy of Medicine (formerly the Institute of Medicine) and served two terms on its governing Council.
-In 1995, he was elected a fellow of the American Academy of Arts and Sciences.
-He is a past president of the Association for Health Services Research (AHSR), now AcademyHealth, of the International Health Economics Association, and was the inaugural president of the American Society of Health Economists.
+In 1981 he became the founding editor of the Journal of Health Economics, which he edited for 30 years.
+He is a member of the editorial board of the American Journal of Health Economics and a past member of the editorial boards of the New England Journal of Medicine and the Journal of Economic Perspectives.
+In 1977 he was elected to the National Academy of Medicine (formerly the Institute of Medicine) and has served two terms on its governing Council.
+In 1995 he was elected a Fellow of the American Academy of Arts and Sciences.
+He is a past President of the Association for Health Services Research (AHSR), now AcademyHealth, of the International Health Economics Association, and was the inaugural President of the American Society of Health Economists.
 He is a member of the Comptroller General’s Advisory Committee.
-He has served as the vice-chair of the Medicare Payment Advisory Commission, which reviews Medicare payment policy and makes recommendations to Congress.
-This commission resulted from the 1997 merger of two predecessor commissions, the Prospective Payment Assessment Commission and Physician Payment Review Commission.
-Newhouse chaired the former and served as a commissioner on the latter.
-From 2007-2012, he served on the CBO Board of Health Advisers, from 2006-2012 on the Committee on National Statistics, from 2004-2012 on the Science, Technology, and Economic Policy board of the National Research Council, and from 1999-2003 as a regent of the National Library of Medicine.
-He is a director of Aetna, Abt Associates, and the National Committee for Quality Assurance and was a director of Aetna from 2001-2018 and Abt Associates from 2001-2016.
+He has served as the vice-chair of the Medicare Payment Advisory Commission, which reviews Medicare payment policy and makes recommendations to the Congress.
+This Commission resulted from the 1997 merger of two predecessor commissions, the Prospective Payment Assessment Commission and Physician Payment Review Commission.
+Newhouse chaired the former and served as a Commissioner on the latter.
+From 2007-2012 he served on the CBO Board of Health Advisers, from 2006-2012 on the Committee on National Statistics, from 2004-2012 on the Science, Technology, and Economic Policy board of the National Research Council, and from 1999-2003 as a regent of the National Library of Medicine.
+He is a director for the National Committee for Quality Assurance and was a director of Aetna from 2001-2018 and Abt Associates from 2001-2016.